JackorSeventhen/Confluence-Authority-Website/README.md

 ## V 1.02-indev:
 - You can now click the Confluence logo at the header to be directed to the homepage
 - Added Discord hyperlink that directs to Hegemon: Everglow Discord server
-- Added a music toggle button (currently doesn't carry over when you change webpages)
+- Added a music toggle button (currently no autoplay, doesn't carry over when you change webpages)
 - Implemented an early rendition of the Characters webpage

 ## V 1.03-indev: